artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

 # Process for working with Vertex pipelines

 ## Phase 1 - Notebook exploration
-- Do you usual notebook things, maybe start thinking about writing functions, but no pressure.
+- Do your usual notebook things, maybe start thinking about writing functions, but no pressure.

 ## Phase 2 - Refactor your notebook for it to look like a pipeline